A Unique Child

 Social and emotional development

-Drawing, on the other hand, allows children to get in touch with their inner self and can be used to illustrate the development of their strengths.
-Children can be asked, for instance, to create a representation of what is troubling them.
+Drawing, on the other hand, allows children to get in touch with their inner self.
+They can use it to illustrate the development of their strengths.
+You might ask a child, for instance, to create a representation of what is troubling them.

-A child may also show in a drawing the development of their learning from infancy to the present day to highlight memorable milestones and how much they have grown and accomplished over the years.
+A child may also show in a drawing the development of their learning from infancy to the present day.
+They may highlight memorable milestones and how much they have grown and accomplished over the years.

 Communication

-By expressing themselves symbolically through toys in play (or play therapy), children are able to separate themselves from complex feelings and memories that are too difficult for them to directly communicate to others.
+By expressing themselves symbolically through toys in play (or therapeutic play), children are able to separate themselves from complex feelings and memories that are too difficult for them to directly communicate to others.

-Creating an opportunity for children to bring their problems, wishes and desires to the surface, even if it is done symbolically, can be very beneficial.
+It can be very beneficial to create an opportunity for children to bring their problems, wishes and desires to the surface, even if they do so symbolically.

 An imaginary journey taken with the children, a personal story, allows them to get in touch with their memories in order to relate critically to their perception of the events, through dramatic role play.